Thinking beyond borders

-According to the new wording of Estonian Income Tax Act 29 (2) effective of 1 January 2015, personal income tax at a flat rate of 20% is charged on the remuneration to the members of the management or supervisory board (hereinafter directors´ fees) paid to them for the fulfilment of their professional duties as members of the management or supervisory board of an Estonian company, irrespective of whether the payer is a resident or a non-resident entity and regardless of the individual’s physical presence in Estonia.
+According to Art 29 (2) of the Estonian Income Tax Act, personal income tax at a flat rate of 20 percent is charged on the remuneration to the members of the management or supervisory board (hereinafter directors´fees) paid to them for the fulfilment of their professional duties as members of the management or supervisory board of an Estonian company, irrespective of whether the payer is a resident or a non-resident entity and regardless of the individual’s physical presence in Estonia.

 As a result of remuneration payment, a non-resident entity may become liable to register as a non-resident employer in Estonia to withhold the income tax from the remuneration paid.
 Also payment can trigger social tax payment in Estonia.
 For most European residents the social tax obligation can be avoided by acquiring form A1 from their home social security authority.
 In case the income tax is not withheld from the remuneration paid, the management board member is obliged to submit an Estonian personal income tax in order to declare the Estonian-source income.

-Non-EU nationals can work in Estonia without a work permit for a short term (not exceeding nine months per year) provided his/her working has been registered by the employer at the Police and Border Guard Board (PPA) and that they have received a long-term visa.
+Non-EU nationals can work in Estonia without a work permit for a short term (not exceeding 9 months per year) provided their working has been registered by the employer at the Police and Border Guard Board (PPA) and that they have received a long-term visa.

-If the person concerned is a non-EU national and the planned stay/work in Estonia exceeds the 9-months per year limit, he/she can apply for a residence permit for employment.
+If the person concerned is a non-EU national and the planned stay/work in Estonia exceeds the 9 months per year limit, they can apply for a residence permit for employment.

 If the non-EU national works as an assigned person, in the meaning of the Working Conditions of the Workers Posted to Estonia Act, the residence permit without the consent of the Estonian Unemployment Insurance Fund, public competition or fulfilling the salary criterion can be applied.

-Under the Estonian Aliens Act, the Estonian company where the employee performs his/her work will have certain sponsor’s obligations (such as to inform the PPA of the commencement of employment by an alien holding a residence permit for employment, of amendments to the working conditions and termination of the employment contract that is the basis for setting forth the working conditions in the work permit, to ensure that the employee is staying/working in Estonia legally, to guarantee employee’ accommodation and bear the costs of the stay of the employee in Estonia and of his or her departure from Estonia, etc.).
+Under the Estonian Aliens Act, the Estonian company where the employee performs their work will have certain sponsor’s obligations (such as to inform the PPA of the commencement of employment by an alien holding a residence permit for employment, of amendments to the working conditions and termination of the employment contract that is the basis for setting forth the working conditions in the work permit, to ensure that the employee is staying/working in Estonia legally, to guarantee employee’ accommodation and bear the costs of the stay of the employee in Estonia and of their departure from Estonia, etc.).

-According to the amendments to the Aliens Act, from 1 January 2016 it is allowed to work for several employees at the same time, however, the employer determined in the residency permit is obliged to fulfill the criterion (e.g. salary criterion) determined in the permit.
+According to the amendments to the Aliens Act, it is allowed to work for several employees at the same time, however, the employer determined in the residency permit is obliged to fulfill the criterion (e.g. salary criterion) determined in the permit.
 The employer not determined in the permit has an obligation to notify the PPA about the employment.